KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 systemctl status plexmediaserver
 ```

-If PLEX media server is running, close the console.
+If the PLEX media server is running, close the console.
 We are done here.<br>
 Otherwise, you can start the service with:

 ```bash